paulgovan/ReliaLearnR/README.md

 ## Recommended Background

-These modules are designed for engineering students and professionals interested in learning the fundamentals of reliability analysis.
+`ReliaLearnR` is meant for engineering students and professionals who are interested in learning the fundamentals of reliability analysis.
 While no prior experience is required, a basic understanding of R and statistics is helpful.
 For a complete beginners’ guide to R, check out the resources at <https://education.rstudio.com/learn/beginner/>.